Thinking of starting a new venture? Then you might want to hear this.

-After a long 12-month battle, Jannette had to cease the operations.
+After a long 12-month battle, Jannette had to cease operations.

 Changing mindset is awfully challenging and needs unrelenting patience.
 Startups prematurely launching their products, thus, collapse within a year.

-Time your product right or bring enough investment to survive until you could shift your customer’s mindset toward your product through lead nurturing.
+Time your product right or bring in enough investment to survive until you can shift your customer’s mindset toward your product through lead nurturing.

 7. Internal Strife

 A partnership is part of any scalable startup.
 But when one partner puts more effort than the other or micromanages everything, the trouble begins.

 In the aftermath, resentment grows, disputes escalate, and ultimately the company is torn apart by internal strife.